 9. Explore Additional Active Income Sources

-That could include low-skill (and potentially relaxing) gigs such as driving for DoorDash, Instacart, and Uber, or it could mean high-skill freelance work such as graphic design or writing.
+That could include low-skill (and potentially relaxing) gigs such as driving for rideshare and delivery services.
+Or, it could mean high-skill freelance work such as graphic design or writing.
 The entrepreneurially minded even start a business on the side while working a full-time job.

 Saving money is all well and good, but what do you do with it?